 Please find a review of each of these below.

-These tests are my prefered tests as they can reveal your specific strain of yeast as well as the most effective anti-fungals to take to treat the Candida infection.
-They are conducted after submitting two stool samples on separate days.
-The stool test is also able to reveal levels of friendly gut flora as well as parasites and bacteria and friendly gut flora.
+They are conducted after submitting two or three stool samples on separate days.
+The stool test is also able to reveal levels of friendly gut flora.

 Candida Blood Tests

-These tests can also be conducted as part of our food intolerance test panel and will look at IGg antibodies.
-This test is useful if you also wish to screen or food intolerannces.
+These candida antibody tests can also be conducted as part of our food intolerance test panel and will look at IgG antibodies.
+This test is useful if you also wish to screen or food intolerances.
 The test also looks at 93 foods.

 The main symptoms of Candida include: